 However, it's worth noting that they still aren't suitable for intensive tasks such as ultra high resolution video editing or 3D animations (as they don't come with dedicated graphics cards).

 Knowing what a Chromebook can do, therefore, is incredibly important to make sure you're not disappointed when you buy. if you're looking for a laptop for day to day use that offers phenomenal battery life and value for money, then the best Chromebooks are great budget-friend choices.

 The HP Elite Dragonfly Chromebook is our pick as the best Chromebook for creatives.
 It's a premium Chromebook that comes with some brilliant specs, including 12-generation Intel processors and 8GB of RAM, making this a fantastic performer.

 It has a stylish design and a gorgeous touchscreen display, and it comes with the HP Digital Pen stylus, which makes it great for digital artists in particular.
 The stylus attaches to the body of the HP Elite Dragonfly Chromebook via magnets, and charges itself, so you should never have to worry about it having enough battery when inspiration strikes and you want to quickly doodle.

 It's thin and light enough to carry around with you, but battery life isn't great for a Chromebook.
 It's certainly not bad compared to other laptops, but the Chromebooks on this page can easily outlast it.

-The HP Chromebook 14 is our pick for the best value Chromebook for creatives.
-It's one of the cheapest Chromebooks you'll find in 2021, but that doesn't mean it feels - or looks - cheap.
+The HP Chromebook 14 is our pick for the best value Chromebook for creatives – and the value makes it a great choice for students, too.
+It's one of the cheapest Chromebooks you'll find, but that doesn't mean it feels – or looks – cheap.